Gibbons-Hawking Entropy and BMN Strings: Introduction

 There have been many proposed solutions of the cosmological constant problem, but there is no universally accepted consensus at the moment.
 We will consider this problem from the perspective of entropy.
-For an observer in de Sitter space, there is a cosmological event horizon where a light signal sent by the observer can not reach even after an infinite travel time, due to the accelerated expansion of the space.
-In 1970's, Gibbons and Hawking proposed that similar to the Bekenstein-Hawking black hole entropy \cite{Bekenstein:1973ur, Hawking:1975vcx}, the cosmological horizon also measures the entropy of degrees of freedom beyond the horizon \cite{Gibbons:1977mu}.
-The Gibbons-Hawking entropy is proportional to the area of the cosmological horizon, and is inversely proportional to the cosmological constant.
+In this paper we put aside the possibility of $\Lambda$ being zero or negative, and focus on the case of asymptotic de Sitter space with a positive $\Lambda$.
+In this case, there is a cosmological event horizon where a light signal sent by an observer cannot reach even after an infinite travel time, due to the accelerated expansion of the space.
+In the 1970s, Gibbons and Hawking proposed that similar to the Bekenstein-Hawking black hole entropy \cite{Bekenstein:1973ur, Hawking:1975vcx}, the cosmological horizon also measures the entropy of degrees of freedom beyond the horizon \cite{Gibbons:1977mu}.
+The Gibbons-Hawking entropy is proportional to the area of the cosmological horizon, and is inversely proportional to the cosmological constant $\Lambda$.
 So for our universe, this entropy is about $10^{122}$.
 (In this paper we use the convention $\hbar=c=k_B=1$ and entropy is a dimensionless quantity.)
 If one can find a natural way to estimate the entropy of our universe, we can then also obtain an estimate for the cosmological constant.

 Entropy has indeed played a significant role in our understandings of quantum gravity.
 One of the breakthroughs is the exact counting of the microstates of some supersymmetric black holes in string theory, first demonstrated by Strominger and Vafa \cite{Strominger:1996sh}.
 Holographic entanglement entropy has led to significant progress in the famous black hole information paradox, see the review \cite{Almheiri:2020cfm}.
 More recently, a seminal approach for dealing with general black holes in general relativity using path integral was proposed in \cite{Balasubramanian:2022gmo}.